Alternative ways to pay for graduate school

 - You can withdraw or possibly borrow money for graduate school (if your employer’s plan allows it) from your 401(k) account.

-- You may pay a penalty as well as income taxes on a withdrawal from your 401(k).
+- You may pay a penalty on a withdrawal from your 401(k).

 Using a credit card to help pay for graduate school

-- You can get money for graduate school quickly and easily from your credit card.
+- You can pay for graduate school quickly and easily if you already have a credit card.

 - Your school may charge you a processing/convenience fee for paying for graduate school with a credit card.